 - Renew a subscription

 When your skill is in the development stage, the developer account associated with the skill is never charged for in-skill products.
-For details about testing in the developer console, see Test Your Skill.
+For details about testing in the developer console, see Test Skills in the Alexa Developer Console.

 Reset test purchases